fredanton/UWP-Material/README.md

 - Empty boxes check
 - Basic Hashing & Salting of Password
 - Custom navigation bar
-- Logged in user in a "Session"
+- Logged in user is in a "Session"
 - Settings page with custom theme

 # Issues